Spencer Torkelson Player Props: Tigers vs. Blue Jays

 Spencer Torkelson At The Plate

-- In 12.9% of his games this year, he has hit a long ball, and 3.3% of his trips to the dish.
+- He has homered in 12.8% of his games this season, and 3.2% of his chances at the plate.

-- Torkelson has an RBI in 30 of 85 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in three contests.
+- Torkelson has an RBI in 31 of 86 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.